Air consists of nitrogen. Revolutionary change in air composition

 Hydrogen

-Hydrogen is a colorless combustible gas.
+Hydrogen is a colorless flammable gas.

 Application: